JUNE 1945

 Marines land on Iheya Jima, Ryukyus

-Typhoon off Okinawa damages 36 ships.
+June 5.
+Typhoon off Okinawa badly damages 4 USN ships.

 Kamikazes damage Mississippi (BB-41) and Louisville (CA-28).

+June 6.
 Japanese government begins 3-day conference with Emperor to discuss the war.

+June 7.
 TG 74.3 of 4 light cruisers and 7 DD covers minesweepers and underwater demolition teams off Brunei Bay, N. Borneo.

 June 8.
 FarEast AirForce makes daily raids on Formosa, Hong Kong, and Borneo